mehrnazbastani/mehrnazbastani/README.md

 - **[Break Through Tech AI Program](#)**: A year-long extracurricular experience at Cornell Tech.
 This program helps students develop technical skills in **Machine Learning** and **Deep Learning**, preparing them for the fastest-growing areas in **data science**, **AI**, and **ML**.
 The program is divided into two sections:
     - **Machine Learning Foundation**: I learned about the modeling lifecycle, machine learning algorithms, neural networks, computer vision, and natural language processing through quizzes, coding assignments, and hands-on labs.
-    - **AI Studio**: In Fall 2024, I’ll work with an industry partner to solve real-world business challenges using AI solutions.
+    - **AI Studio**: In Fall 2025, I’ll work with an industry partner to solve real-world business challenges using AI solutions.
 -  **[Educational Disparities Website](#)**: Designed to raise awareness about education inequality, featuring data-driven insights and interactive visualizations.
 - **[NBA Games Outcome Prediction](#)**: Built a predictive model using historical NBA data to forecast game outcomes based on player stats and team performance.
-- **[American Statistical Association Datathon](#)**: Contributed to a team project that used machine learning to analyze large healthcare datasets, identifying key factors for improving patient outcomes.
+- **[American Statistical Association DataFest](#)**: Analyzed a large, anonymized dataset from **CourseKata**, uncovering insights to help educators improve student outcomes in introductory statistics and data science courses
 - **[Wildfire Support](#)**: Developed a web-based platform aimed at improving community response and resource allocation during wildfire events.

 ---